 Reality vs. Expectations

 Since that first semester abroad in Italy, a lot has changed.
-I fell in love with a local, went through all the bureaucracy to move here, and now attend university studying languages and modern culture.
+As an expat in Italy, I fell in love with a local, went through all the bureaucracy to move here, and now attend university studying languages and modern culture.

 I’d always had this idea in my head that Italy was like a Lizzie McGuire movie; that it was all peaches and cream for all the Americans that came here.
 And while that remains true for tourists, the actual perceptions of America and it’s culture have are far from positive for much of the population.

 The Italian Challenges